 Flamingos are the symbol of the Bahamas.

-The Bahamas have chosen one of the most beautiful birds on Earth as their national bird.
-The amazing pink tones in the plumage of this bird are given by carotene, which is abundant in food.
+Bahamas chose one of the most beautiful birds on Earth as their national bird.
+Amazing pink tones in the plumage of this bird are given by carotene, the abundance of which is distinguished by food.
 Flamingos are beautiful and graceful birds, they really deserve to become the national symbol of the country.

-The magnificent frigate is the bird of Antigua and Barbuda.
+The magnificent frigatebird is the bird of Antigua and Barbuda.

-The islands of Antigua and Barbuda have chosen a magnificent frigate as their bird.
-This bird is distinguished by contrasting black and red plumage and a pouch on the chest of males, which swells like a balloon during the mating season.
-A feature of the frigate bird is the inability to walk on the ground due to its short legs.
+The islands of Antigua and Barbuda have chosen the magnificent frigate as their bird.
+This bird is distinguished by its contrasting black-and-red plumage and the pouch on the breast of males, which in mating season inflates like a balloon.
+A feature of the frigate bird is the inability to walk on the ground due to short legs.

-And here are some more national birds from different countries.
+And here are some more national birds of different countries.

-The hollow-throated bell ringer is the national bird of Paraguay.
+The bare-throated ringer is the national bird of Paraguay.

-The green pheasant is a bird of Japan.
+The green pheasant is the bird of Japan.

-The Royal Amazon is the national bird of the state of Saint Vincent and the Grenadines.
+The Royal Amazon is the national bird of Saint Vincent and the Grenadines.

 Photos are taken from the Internet.